 ◆Work Life Balance

-Japan is infamous for not paying any regard to work-life balance.
+Japan is infamous for not paying much regard to work-life balance (at least in the manner that we’re used to in America).
 Anyone who has read anything about Japan is probably aware that men in Japan are expected to work dozens of hours of overtime and are always “on call”, so they may even be forced on a day off to come to the office or attend a work event at the drop of a hat.

 ◆Gender Roles in the Home